Fresh Cut Christmas

 Fresh Cut Christmas is an album of Christmas music recorded by country music artist George Strait.
-The 10 classical Christmas songs were picked by Strait for this album.
+The 10 classic Christmas songs were picked by Strait for this album.
 The album was available exclusively at Hallmark Gold Crown stores during November and December 2006.
 In one week the album achieved platinum status.
+It was re-released in 2008 with the same track list under the title Classic Christmas.